 The act of ‘ganging’, gathering into a small group for safety, is a common occurrence at all socio-economic levels of society.
 When threatened, we tend toward a ‘tribal’ mentality; an ancient set of behaviors that dominated pre-civilized times.

 The powerful within any society tend to ‘gang’.
-Throughout my life I have observed how ‘good ol’ boys’ meet and cajole.
-To outsiders, there seems to be an unspoken set of rules that only they know and abide by.
-They are another permutation of the standard street-corner gang watching each other’s backs.
-Gangs can appear within various arenas: politics, religions, social organizations, as well as ethnically, culturally, and even church congregations.
+Throughout my life I have observed how ‘good old’ boys meet and cajole.
+They play by an unspoken set of rules that only they know.
+They are another iteration of the standard street-corner gang watching each other’s backs.
+Gangs appear within various arenas: politics, religions, social organizations, as well as ethnically, culturally, and even church congregations.

 The tendency to ‘gang’, is not bad in and of itself, although I think it represents a limited and self-absorbed consciousness.
-A primary problem with a gang of any type is that it reduces our willingness to make sacrifices for anyone outside of our gang.
-If someone is not part of ‘us’, part of our tribe, our group, our team, neighbor-hood, block, or our street, then they typically do not deserve the benefit of our attention.
-When we think of ourselves in terms of gangs – some small collection of individuals – we tend to primarily, if not exclusively, give only of ourselves to that small group.
-Our sacrifice, our giving and serving, is limited by the size of our consciousness.
+A primary problem with a gang of any type is that it reduces the willingness to make sacrifices for anyone outside of the gang.
+If someone is not part of ‘us’, part of our tribe, our group, our team, block, neighborhood, or our street, then they typically do not deserve the benefit of our attention.
+When we think of ourselves in terms of gangs – some elite collective – we give of ourselves primarily, if not exclusively, only to that small group.
+Our sacrifice, giving and serving, is limited by the size of our consciousness.

 The second challenge of a gang mentality is that it restricts our gratitude.
 When we see ourselves as only a part of a small group, our hearts are open only to that small group for giving thanks.
 Good deeds from outside the group can be over-looked or looked upon with disdain.

-Memorial Day for me not only makes me appreciative of those who have given their lives for my betterment, but for all those I have had the honor to know who have given of themselves on my behalf.
+For me, Memorial Day is about remembering; remembering those who have given their lives for my betterment, but for all those I have had the honor to know who have given of themselves on my behalf.
 My wife, family, parents, friends, members of this church, teachers, co-workers, managers, and total strangers have aided me, supported me, and given of themselves for me.

 Many, many people have given of themselves for me.
-No, it has never been the ultimate sacrifice as that of the fallen soldiers or the Christ.
+No, it has not always been the ultimate sacrifice as that of the fallen soldiers or Christ.
 But still, I am grateful for any sacrifice that has been made on my behalf, most of which I am totally unaware.

-Memorial Day for me is a call to attention; a time for self-assessment of what I am giving to others, and a time to re-evaluate my thankfulness levels.
+Memorial Day for me is a call to attention; a time to self-assess what I am giving to others, and a time to re-evaluate my thankfulness levels.
 It is easy for me to give of myself to my family and friends, to this church and people that I know.
-But it is hard for me to give to others that I do not know, and harder still to give of myself to those that I do know but don’t really care for.
+But it is hard for me to give to others that I do not know, and harder still to give of myself to those that I do know but do not really care for.

 It is easy for me to succumb to my basest instincts and become tribal, protecting myself from some imagined fear.
 Colossians 2:8 warns us: See to it that no one takes you captive through hollow and deceptive philosophy, which depends on human tradition and the basic principles of this world rather than on Christ.

-There are times when my human desire for the safe harbor of a ‘good ol’ boy’ tribe shades me from the light of Christ.
-It is a hollow and deceptive human tradition, one of the oldest basic principles of the world that I tend to embrace when I am uncertain and afraid – and that is to pull back, to pull away, like a turtle withdrawing within its shell.
+There are times when my human desire for the safe harbor of a ‘good old’ boy’ tribe shades me from the light of Christ.
+It is a hollow and deceptive human tradition, one of the oldest basic principles of the world that I tend to embrace when I am uncertain and afraid – and that is to pull back, to pull away, like a hedgehog curling into a prickly ball.

-I need to remember to look toward God before I react from those base instincts, because it is God’s suggestion that I give – in all circumstances – give, love, reach out, and appreciate the blessings of life, including its challenges.
+I need to remember to look toward God before I react from those base instincts, because it is God’s direction that I give – in all circumstances – give love, reach out, and appreciate the blessings of life, including its challenges.

-John 15:13 tells us: “No one has greater love than this – that one would lay down his life for his friends.”
+“No one has greater love than this – that one would lay down his life for their friends.”
 So, as we celebrate Memorial Day, we pay tribute to the men and women who have given their lives in our nation’s wars.
-We also pay tribute to the men and women who have given their lives in times of civic disasters and other emergencies over the years; most recently, to the first responders who have given their lives to aid those in this needing help with Covid-19.
+We also pay tribute to the men and women who have given their lives in times of civic disasters and other emergencies over the years.

-May we also turn a thought to the Christ within, and appreciate the supreme sacrifice made for us.
-May we embrace the love that encourages us to make our own sacrifices for those in need, and to feel the peace from within that eases the troubles of our hearts and calms our fears.
+May we also turn a thought to Christ within, and appreciate the supreme sacrifice made for us.
+May we embrace the love that encourages us to make our own sacrifices for those in need, and to feel the peace from within that eases our troubled hearts and calms our fears.

 So, it is my prayer that our hearts hold compassion for every family on earth that has lost a loved one in battle.
-We may call them enemies, but in truth they are just young men and women commanded to action, holding values that differ from ours.
-In God’s eyes we are all children, worthy of love and Divine Care.
+We may call them enemies, but in truth they are just young men and women commanded to action by governments and leaders who hold values that differ from ours.
+In God’s eyes we are all children of one family, worthy of love and Divine Care.

-I wish you a profound Memorial Day, and God bless you.
+I wish you a profoundly grateful Memorial Day.
+God bless you.